jupyterlab/jupyterlab-desktop/user-guide.md

 On Windows, JupyterLab Desktop is installed in two parts, one for the python environment and another for the application itself.
 Go to `Windows Apps & Features` dialog using `Start Menu` -> `Settings` -> `Apps` and make sure to uninstall the components in the following order:

-- First uninstall JupyterLab Desktop python environment.
-Note that for JupyterLab Desktop version 3.1.18-1 and newer, this component will be named `JupyterLabDesktopAppServer` but for older versions it will be named `JupyterLabAppServer`.
+- First uninstall JupyterLab Desktop python environment

 <img src="media/uninstall-windows-python-environment.png" alt="Uninstall Python environment" height=200 />